 Have we caught your attention?
 Keep reading for all the reasons why utilizing our new Packaged Product program is a prime decision.
 (See what we did there?)

 This Just In: You Can Now Package All Your Policies At Cornerstone National Insurance

 We have only ever been an auto-exclusive insurance company... until now!
-The CNI Underwriting Team has worked many countless hours over the past year to give our valued customers a packaged product option, which is now live in our Oklahoma and Illinois market.
+The CNI Underwriting Team has worked many countless hours over the past year to give our valued customers a packaged product option, which is now live in our Oklahoma, Arkansas, Illinois, and Tennessee markets.
 And as you can probably guess, when you package your home and auto insurance with us, you'll be eligible for a multi-policy discount on your coverage - score!

 Break It Down, Now: What Is A Packaged Insurance Product?

 An insurance 'Package' is a combination policy providing several different coverages.
 The method of packaging your insurance policies is beneficial for several reasons, but here are our top two:

 1. Of course, packaging your insurance business will save you money because of the discount offered for doing so.
 But it will also make managing your policies much easier.
 Your time is valuable, and you shouldn't have to spend any more of it than necessary to organize all your insurance policies efficiently.
 By packaging your coverage with CNI, you'll have less paperwork to deal with annually and only one place to pay your premium - whether it be with your local agent in-office or through our online portal.